ThomasHtn/ia-ethics-rss-summary/README.md

 # Description
 this project aims at filtering and translating the best results of a google alert concerning the topic “ia ethics”.
+To learn more about the ethics of ia, I invite you to read this [document](./research_and_development.md)
 # Setup

 ## Virtual environment